SmartlyDressedGames/Unturned-Docs/docs/source/servers/ServerHosting.rst

 **Multiplatform:**

-- :ref:`How to Install Server using SteamCMD <ServerHosting:How to Install Server using SteamCMD>`
+- :ref:`How to Install Server using SteamCMD <servers/ServerHosting:How to Install Server using SteamCMD>`
-- :ref:`How to Install Server without SteamCMD <ServerHosting:How to Install Server without SteamCMD>`
+- :ref:`How to Install Server without SteamCMD <servers/ServerHosting:How to Install Server without SteamCMD>`
-- :ref:`How to Configure Server <ServerHosting:How to Configure Server>`
+- :ref:`How to Configure Server <servers/ServerHosting:How to Configure Server>`
-- :ref:`How to Host Curated Maps <ServerHosting:How to Host Curated Maps>`
+- :ref:`How to Host Curated Maps <servers/ServerHosting:How to Host Curated Maps>`
-- :ref:`How to Host Over Internet <ServerHosting:How to Host Over Internet>`
+- :ref:`How to Host Over Internet <servers/ServerHosting:How to Host Over Internet>`
 - `Port Forwarding <PortForwarding.rst>`_
 - `Rocket <Rocket.rst>`_
 - `Login Tokens <GameServerLoginTokens.rst>`_